Matt1479/Angular-Udemy/readme.md

 <br>

-Component is simply a TypeScript class, so that Angular is able to instantiate it to create objects based on the blueprint we set up.
+Component is simply a TypeScript class, then Angular is able to instantiate it to create objects based on the blueprint we set up.

 <br>